whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 Open gazetteers, including Who’s On First, have come a long way in the last 10 years – largely because of the success of the global open data movement.
 To the many people who have advocated with your local or national government to “free” this bounty of data, thank you!

 Administrative borders are rarely “visible on the ground” and gazetteers that aggregate this data remain relevant by providing important and broad access to this type of map data.
 Each open gazetteer project has its particular license that reflects origin stories and day-to-day workflows.

-At Who’s On First we’re proud to offer our data as CC-BY attribution allows both read access and commercial use – with polygons, localization, and internationalization.
+At Who’s On First we’re proud to offer our over `5M` administrative places and another `25M` places with `CC-BY` attribution – allowing you to both read access and commercial use – with polygons, localization, and internationalization.

-Who’s On First holds hands with 360 datasets, has great name translations, with unique IDs, and has been confirmed to work in a wide range of applications, several of which have more than 300 million monthly active users globally.
+Who’s On First holds hands with 360 datasets, has great name translations, with unique IDs, and has been confirmed to work in a wide range of applications, several of which have more than `300M` monthly active users globally.

 While we can and will add even more data, we think there’s enough in Who’s On First for you to get started making a map or building an app today.
 We’re excited to see what you build!